Looking into Kinsta vs. WP Engine?

 There have been very few complaints on WP Engine and virtually none on Kinsta.

 Kinsta is a newer hosting company but hasn’t had any security breaches to date.
-In fact, Kinsta offers a security guarantee.
-In other words, they promise to protect your website and if by chance you get infected with malware, they will run a deep scan and take measures to repair it.
-You can tell Kinsta takes security seriously as they have dedicated pages listing their security technologies (2FA, GeoIP blocking, limiting login attempts, fully encryption, LXCs, and LXDs).
+They even have a hack fix guarantee.
+Kinsta takes security seriously and has dedicated pages listing their security technologies (2FA, GeoIP blocking, limited login attempts, full encryption, LXCs/LXDs).

 Kinsta has 24 data centers scattered through the globe while WP Engine has 20 data centers.
 However, only 11 of these are available when using Google Cloud servers.
 So depending on which WP Engine plan you choose, you could be more limited on server locations.
 Kinsta wins.